girobusan/simpleotp/README.md

 Encryption algorythms
 ---------------------

-There are two possibilitues: **encrypt message using modular addition,** and then decrypt using modular substraction, or **encrypt using substraction,** and decrypt using additions.
+There are two possibilities: **encrypt message using modular addition,** and then decrypt using modular substraction, or **encrypt using substraction,** and decrypt using addition.
 The first one is default for this program (checked in Edit menu).

 ![Menu](screenshot_menu.png)